Left-handed people more likely to have psychotic disorders such as schizophrenia: Yale Study

 Being left-handed has been linked to many mental disorders, but Yale researcher Jadon Webb and his colleagues have found that among those with mental illnesses, people with psychotic disorders like schizophrenia are much more likely to be left-handed than those with mood disorders like depression or bipolar syndrome.

-This Article was submitted by Claire M. Bessinger - Van Graan, on Thursday, October 31, 2013.
+This article was submitted by Claire M. Bessinger - Van Graan on October 31, 2013.